-You may manage to disguise your search so well that the incumbent is completely unaware of what you are up to, and other employees are equally unaware.
+You may manage to succeed with your confidential recruitment so well that the incumbent is completely unaware of what you are up to, and other employees are equally unaware.
 The problem is that the lengths that you have to go to, to ensure that the search for the replacement manager is completely confidential, have made it almost impossible to actually do the search effectively.
 You have disguised the job title, company and the location very well so that instead of “Manager of Widget Distribution” at ACME Widgets in Kitchener, Ontario, the job posting is for a “Department Manager” at “Confidential” in “South Western Ontario”.
 This description is so vague that many people will not bother to apply.
 You are also totally unable to use ACME Widget’s great reputation and story as a means of attracting candidates.

 What to do.

-If you are lucky, you may have a very small group of potential candidates (internally or externally) that are already known to you and who you could approach on a confidential basis to inquire about their interest in the role and willingness to have a discussion.
+If you are lucky, you may have a very small group of potential candidates (internally or externally) that are already known to you and who you could approach on a confidential recruitment basis to inquire about their interest in the role and willingness to have a discussion.
 If this works out, you can smoothly transition to the new appointee while simultaneously terminating the incumbent.
 Best scenario.

 More likely, there won’t be an obvious replacement so a search will be required.
-If you feel that a confidential search isn’t the way to go because of the problems noted above, then you have two choices:
+If you feel that a confidential recruitment search isn’t the way to go because of the problems noted above, then you have two choices:

 1. Working Notice